- Must be a registered, full-time student at the University of Toronto for the 2023-24 academic year in good academic standing

 - Relaying important information to students and presenting the interests of University College and other members of the Senior Administration

 The preceding is a general description of the CoCo’s duties, and does not include many of the specific duties and responsibilities of a staff member.
-CoCos are offered a stipend that is paid in 4 instalments throughout the academic year, which is reported as a taxable benefit to the Canada Revenue Agency.
+CoCos are paid an hourly wage of $22.47 and work up to 10 hours per week.
 Complete job descriptions are available upon request.

 The role of the Residence Don is diverse and comprehensive.
 Dons are expected to actively engage in forming and developing a cohesive residence community supportive of the academic and personal goals of University College students.
 It is expected that the conduct of the Don will serve as a role model for residents.
 Residence Dons are responsible for advising and assisting residence students, for maintaining reasonable levels of conduct, safety, and security, and for encouraging residence activities, events, and programs.
 The Don’s involvement in residence life includes: